Afcon: Guinea's strength lies in unity, says coach Paul Put | Goal.com

 Afcon: Guinea's strength lies in unity, says coach Paul Put

-Guinea coach Paul Put has spoken about his team’s chances in Group B of the 2019 Africa Cup of Nations (Afcon) and also stressed on why his team needs to play in a collective way in Egypt.
+Guinea coach Paul Put has spoken about his team’s chances in Group B of the 2019 Africa Cup of Nations, stressing that his team needs to play in a collective way in Egypt.

-The Syli Nationale will be making their 12th appearance at the Afcon when they get their campaign underway against debutant Madagascar on Saturday at the Alexandria Stadium.
+The Syli Nationale will make their 12th appearance at the Afcon finals when they get their campaign underway against debutants Madagascar on Saturday at the Alexandria Stadium.

-Aware of upsets that could happen in the biennial competition, Put who led Burkina Faso to Afcon final back in 2013, revealed what Guinea need to do as they aim for their first title.
+Aware of upsets that could happen in the biennial competition, Put - who led Burkina Faso to the Afcon finals in 2013 - revealed what Guinea need to do as they aim for their first title.

 “There are always surprises, it happened for me when I coached Burkina Faso, no one expected us to go far,” Put told Goal.